helps people win back their lives

 Reapplying for a CPL After Revocation or Suspension

-The same is true if your CPL is suspended based on a court order for mental health, protected persons, or a personal protection order, then once that order ends, your CPL will be returned, again for the balance of the license period.What is the Procedure for Revocation or Suspension of a CPL?
+The same is true if your CPL is suspended based on a court order for mental health, protected persons, or a personal protection order.
+Once that order ends, your CPL will be returned, again for the balance of the license period.
+Do not depend on the court to send notice.
+It will be up to you to notify the County Clerk of this favorable outcome.What is the Procedure for Revocation or Suspension of a CPL?

-MCL § 28.428 provides that the county clerk in the county in which a CPL was issued to an individual shall suspend, revoke, or reinstate the CPL as required by law, if ordered by a court or if the county clerk is notified of a change in the licensee's eligibility to carry a concealed pistol under this act.
+MCL § 28.428 provides that the county clerk in the county in which a CPL was issued has the authority to suspend, revoke, or reinstate your CPL as required by law.
+This phrase “required by law” generally means that the county clerk has received notice of a change in your eligibility, such as might occur when ordered by a court or otherwise that something has happened that has changed your eligibility to carry a concealed pistol.

-The appeal shall be determined by a review of the record for error.
+If you think your CPL was wrongfully suspended or revoked, then you may appeal that determination to the circuit court.
+Appellate relief is based on the court’s review of the record for error.
 If the circuit court determines the denial, suspension, or revocation was clearly erroneous, then the court shall order the county clerk to issue a CPL as required by Michigan law.Understanding Role of the Opposing Party's Fees